r-devel/rdevguide/README.md

 You can push directly to `master` for small fixes.
 Please use PRs to `master` for discussing larger updates - try to limit to one section or at least one chapter in each PR, so that changes are easier to review.

+## Editing notes

+* Images must be included in the source, not provided as URLs, for the PDF boo to compile.
+* Images should have alt text for accessibility - note this is shown as a caption in the EPUB version.

 ## Technical details

 Deployment is done via Travis CI: